keithws/browser-report/README.md

 # Todo

 * add package manager support
-* generate UUID for cookie test instead of using the same UUID every time
-* report the client's preferred language for displaying pages
-* report the client's Date and Time and Time Zone
-* add optional call to a service to get the remote IP address, consider ipify.org
 * server side support (node)
 	* not all information is available server side
 	* but a lot of information can be extracted from the user agent